markjprice/web-dev-net9/docs/errata/improvements.md

 Check the browser’s developer console (*F12*) for any 404 errors related to CSS files.

-# Chapter 7 - Page navigation and title verification
+# Page 243 - Page navigation and title verification

 A reader emailed Packt, "I’m having trouble with chapter 7.
 The command “pwsh” is not recognized.
 Have not had any luck googling solutions."